Roberta Moretti Avery

-Roberta de Melo Moretti Avery (born 9 July 1985) is a Brazilian cricketer and the captain of the national women's cricket team.
+Roberta de Melo Moretti Avery (born 9 July 1985) was a Brazilian cricketer and the former captain of the national women's cricket team, currently she is the president of the Brazilian Cricket Confederation.

 Career

 Early life and career

-Moretti was born in Poços de Caldas, Minas Gerais as part of a sporting family: her parents played golf.
+Moretti was born in Poços de Caldas, Minas Gerais into a sporting family: her parents played golf.
 She initially played golf in her hometown, until the age of 16, being part of Brazilian team for the Youth South American team, in Uruguay 2000 competition.
 She then spent some time in the UK, before returning to Brazil in 2010.
 During her brief stay in UK, she approached Liam Cook and asked him to conduct few coaching sessions for her.

 Her alternative sport was handball, as a goalkeeper for Poços de Caldas team until the age of 17.
-Moretti did not play cricket until the age of 27, when she was invited by her spouse to join the soft ball league, playing alongside the first participants from Confederação Brasileira de Cricket development program.
+Moretti did not play cricket until the age of 27, when she was invited by her spouse to join the soft ball league, playing alongside the first participants from the Brazilian Cricket Confederation development program.
 She was inspired to pursue her interest in the sport of cricket due to her husband's involvement in cricket projects.
-She was part of Cricket Poços team on the first Brazilian Women's National league, in 2013 and subsequently selected as part of the Brazilian Women's National squad in 2014, making her debut in April 2014.
+She was part of Cricket Poços team on the first Brazilian Women's National league, in 2013 and subsequently selected as part of the national team in 2014, making her debut in April 2014.

 In addition, she also runs a fruit export business in Brazil.
-She currently holds a key position as an administrator at Cricket Brasil.
+She currently holds a key position as an administrator at Cricket Brazil.
 She also teaches the sport to kids in different schools during her spare time and also regarded as a fitness fanatic as she trains at least four hours per day at the high-performance centre.